ProfBird/CS246-CourseMaterials/CS246Syllabus.md

 ### Late Work

-The grade for assignments submitted after the due date will be reduced by 10%.
+- The grade for assignments submitted after the due date will be reduced by 10%.
+- No late assignments accepted after Tuesday of week 11, finals week.
+- Exceptions will only be made for illness or emergency situations.

 ### Academic Honesty